-8.7.
-Child-on-Child Abuse (formerly Peer on Peer Abuse)
+9.7.
+Child-on-Child Abuse

-KCSIE 2021 in conjunction with the Ofsted Review of Sexual Abuse in Schools and Colleges 2021 says that all staff should be aware that children are capable of abusing other children.
+KCSIE 2021 in conjunction with the Ofsted Review of Sexual Abuse in Schools and Colleges 2021 says that all team members should be aware that children are capable of abusing other children.
 NYB should be clear about our policies and procedures to address child-on-child abuse.